Ainaazad13/App/README.md

 # App
-I'm gooing to make a wonderful Project
+I'm doing to make a wonderful Project